LANGUAGE & CULTURAL IMMERSION

 Today we explore the stunning ecosystems of this national park and learn about endemic species

 We will start our day with a drive out to Topes de Collates, located in the Sierra del Escambray which is Cuba’s second-largest mountain range.
 Topes de Collates has caves, rivers, canyons, waterfalls, grottos and crystal clear water.
 We are picked up in a specialized truck to travel one of the paths.
 The opportunity to enjoy the flora and fauna of this area of Cuba is unmatched during this drive.
 We enjoy a nature hike with local experts, who help us spot the famous Tocororo Trogon, the Cuban national bird.

 On our way back to Trinidad we’ll visit “El Manantial” Farm to learn about organic farming and sustainability practices.
-Here we will meet Oscar and Aray who will show us how their dream of a sustainable living is becoming a reality.
-We enjoy a cup of coffee and learn about sustainable construction and how they build their own house.
+Here we will meet Oscar and Aray who will show us how their dream of sustainable living is becoming a reality.
+We enjoy a cup of coffee and learn about sustainable construction and how they build their own houses.